What are we campaigning for?

 9. NEGATIVE IMPACT ON WILDLIFE AND HABITAT

 The Stonehenge chalk landscape SPA and River Avon SAC are home to some of the country’s most important habitats and species.
-The construction of the road scheme threatens, inter alia, Annex I bird species: the Stone Curlews and Great Bustards.
+The construction of the road scheme threatens, inter alia, the nesting sites and foraging areas of Schedule 1 bird species: the Stone Curlews and Great Bustards.
 Construction of the road scheme would adversely affect the integrity of the SPA.
-A briefing is in preparation.
-You can find our COMMENTS ON ADVERSE IMPACT ON Stone Curlew and Great Bustard and Butterflies and Great Crested Newts, see section 4)
+Here are our specialists’ comments on the adverse impacts on biodiversity:

 10. DECISION-MAKING UNLAWFUL

 We believe the decision in July 2023 by Transport Secretary, Mark Harper, to approve the same scheme that had been quashed in 2021, to be unlawful.
-The case last December was unsuccessful, but this is being challenged.
-All that stands between Stonehenge and the contractors digging a tunnel is the appeal by Save Stonehenge WHS.
+The case last December was unsuccessful, but this has been challenged in the Court of Appeal.
+We await the Court’s decision.
 READ MORE >

 Please note: The Stonehenge Alliance has no connection with any other protest groups involved in direct action against A303 Stonehenge.